About Post-incorporation Requirements

 Set Up the Statutory Books

-Statutory books are the company’s legal records that are in their Singapore office.
+Statutory books are the company’s legal records in their Singapore office.
 Since it is a public document, it can be requested anytime.
 These books must have current records all the time.
 The statutory books contain:

 - Statutory books contain current information about corporate officers like auditors, directors, and secretaries.
 This information contains appointments and resignations.

-- The shareholders’ names, how many shares each one owns, and details of share transfers if there are any.
+- The shareholders’ names, how many shares each one owns, and details of share transfers, if there are any.

 - Information regarding the floating or fixed charges and debentures for securing what the company borrows.